videojs/http-streaming/README.md

 ```

 Note that these events are triggered as soon as a case is encountered, and often only
 once.
-For example, the `hls-demuxed` usage event will be triggered as soon as the master
+For example, the `vhs-demuxed` usage event will be triggered as soon as the master
 manifest is downloaded and parsed, and will not be triggered again.

 #### Presence Stats